jedimonster/telegram-train-tracker/SYSTEMD_SERVICES.md

 The service files are configured to:

 - Run as the root user (you may want to change this to a dedicated user for security)
+- Use a Python virtual environment located at `/home/railbot/telegram-train-tracker/venv/`
 - Use the .env file in the project directory for environment variables
 - Restart automatically if the services crash
 - Output logs to the system journal